Australia

 Unemployment Rate

-The Unemployment Rate measures the percentage of the labor force currently not working but actively seeking employment, while the Underemployment Rate measures part- and stood-down full-time employees who are not working as much as they desire.
-Markets monitor the unemployment and underemployment rates to assess the cyclical health of the economy and the likelihood that wage demands may increase inflationary pressures.
+The unemployment rate measures the percentage of the labor force currently not working but actively seeking employment, while the underemployment rate measures part- and stood-down full-time employees who are not working as much as they desire.
+The underutilisation rate is the sum of the unemployment and underutilisation rates.
+Markets monitor these rates to assess the cyclical health of the economy and the likelihood that wage demands may increase inflationary pressures.

 Australia